 In the examples below, we illustrate the different run modes that

 saucectl has: Docker and the Sauce Cloud— both determine where tests execute.
 Docker refers to executing tests locally in a container, while Sauce refers to executing tests on Sauce Cloud (i.e. Sauce Labs infrastructure).

-If you run your tests on the Sauce Cloud, you will likely require a tunnel back to where your application is running.
+If you run your tests on the Sauce Cloud, you will likely require a tunnel back to where your app is running.
 A tunnel enables the remote browser to access your local network.